caddyserver/caddy/README.md

 That will put a `caddy(.exe)` binary into the current directory.
 You can move it into your PATH or use `go install` to do that automatically (assuming `$GOPATH/bin` is already in your PATH).
 You can also use `go run main.go` for quick, temporary builds while developing.

 The initial build may be slow as dependencies are downloaded.
 Subsequent builds should be very fast.
-If you encounter any Go-module-related errors, try clearing your Go module cache (`$GOPATH/pkg/mod`) and read [the Go wiki page about modules for help](https://github.com/golang/go/wiki/Modules).
+If you encounter any Go-module-related errors, try clearing your Go module cache (`$GOPATH/pkg/mod`) and Go package cache (`$GOPATH/pkg`) and read [the Go wiki page about modules for help](https://github.com/golang/go/wiki/Modules).
 If you have issues with Go modules, please consult the Go community for help.
 But if there is an actual error in Caddy, please report it to us.

 ## Quick Start